-I am a third-year PhD candidate and Presidential Scholar in the Political Science program at the Schar School of Policy and Government at George Mason University.
+I am a fifth-year political science PhD candidate at the Schar School of Policy and Government at George Mason University.
+I am on the 2026-2027 academic job market.

 Prior to my doctoral studies, I earned a BA in Religion from Dartmouth College and an MBA from Villanova University.
 I also competed as a Division I student-athlete.
 My athletic career instilled in me a belief in the power of teamwork, discipline, and resilience, and these qualities continue to shape my academic and professional pursuits.

 I love meeting new people and exchanging new ideas.
-If you’d like to chat about research, academia, athletics, or anything in between, feel free to reach out via email at jthomso4@gmu.edu.
+If you’d like to chat about research, academia, athletics, or anything in between, feel free to reach out via email at jthomso4[at]gmu[dot]edu.

 PhD Candidate, Political Science